embracenothing/yplusplus/README.md

 - workout 3: fast flicks - horizontal
 - workout 4: fast flicks - horizontal and vertical

 Workouts 1 and 2 are designed with the principle "slow is smooth and smooth is fast" in mind.
+Thanks, launders <3

 Workouts 3 and 4 spawn target after a short delay. target duration is 400ms.
 In the cases where the target is moving, it's speed is roughly equivalent to a head moving at deagle/smg speed.